MicrosoftDocs/iis-docs/iis/web-hosting/scenario-build-a-web-farm-with-iis-servers/configuring-step-3-configure-iis-web-farm-load-balancing.md

 by [Keith Newman and Robert McMurray](https://github.com/rmcmurray)

-Now that IIS is installed all web servers.
-All web servers share both contend and configuration.
+Now that IIS is installed on all web servers.
+All web servers share both content and configuration.
 And IIS and ARR are installed on your load balancing server.
 It is time to configure ARR and turn your servers into a functioning web farm.

 When you are done with these tasks, record your design decisions before going on to [Step 4: Configure SSL Central Certificate Store](configuring-step-4-configure-ssl-central-certificate-store.md).